UK police are searching for a man with a crossbow after BBC radio commentator's family is killed

-LONDON (AP) — British police launched a huge manhunt Wednesday for a man believed to be armed with a crossbow and potentially other weapons after three women were killed in a house northwest of London.
-The BBC said the women killed were the family of well-known radio racing commentator John Hunt.
+LONDON (AP) — British police were scouring a park in north London on Wednesday, searching for a man whom they suspect killed three women in one of the city's residential suburbs.
+The BBC has confirmed that the women were the family of its well-known radio racing commentator John Hunt.

-Hertfordshire Police said Kyle Clifford, 26, was being sought over the suspected triple murder, which involved a crossbow and potentially other unnamed weapons.
-The public were urged not to approach Clifford if they see him.
+Hertfordshire Police said Kyle Clifford, 26, was wanted in the suspected triple murder, which involved a crossbow and potentially other unnamed weapons.
+The public were urged not to approach Clifford, who is from the Enfield area in north London, around 52 kilometers (17 miles) to the east from the site of the killing.

-Armed police officers and specialist search teams were "responding at pace in the wake of what has been an horrific incident,” Chief Superintendent Jon Simpson said.
+Armed police officers and ambulance staff were seen at a park in Enfield and a nearby cemetery.
+The area has been closed off and an air ambulance was also at the scene.
+Police have not confirmed whether the intense activity is connected to the manhunt as it is an ongoing investigation.

 Police said the three women — ages 25, 28 and 61 — were found seriously injured in a house in Bushey, northwest of London, on Tuesday evening.
 Police and ambulance crews tried to save them, but they were pronounced dead at the scene.